-NEW YORK — Major League Baseball is starting to spread the wealth.
+NEW YORK — The rest of baseball is starting to catch up with the big spenders.

 Some traditional high rollers had huge drops, including the New York Mets, Chicago Cubs and Chicago White Sox.